 What type of consultation services do we offer?

-Consultation services are based on the individual client’s needs and preferences.
+Consultation services are available as a fee for service based on the individual client’s needs and preferences.
 We hear from many families that services are frequently not coordinated or helpful.
 As such, here are examples of how we can help:

 - Assist with developing family-friendly communications such as emails, procedures, or website content.

 - Provide a comprehensive overview of our programs and share resources at your staff meeting.

 - Arrange for parents from our Family Faculty program to share their stories as part of in-service training for your employees.

 - Train family members on your advisory council, board, or committee, to be more effective members of your group; for example, your agency could sponsor a parent’s attendance at the Vermont Leadership Series.

 - Conduct a focus group or listening session with the families you serve to get input and improvement ideas.

 - Coach your organization in creating your own parent match or parent-to-parent support program.